 Example essay prompt.
 Let's break down the essay prompt a bit.
 So first I'm gonna go through an example from a prior ACT exam.
 And we'll just talk a little bit about components of that prompt, how it's laid out basically.
 And then we'll look at our Magoosh essay prompt.
-Show Transcript
+Read full transcript

 And that's going to be the prompt that will refer to from any of the lessons in this particular series on the essay.
 And you'll be able to see that prompt in the text box below this lesson.
 It'll also be below some other lessons.
 There's going to be a link to a PDF as well as just pasted text.
 It has four parts.